-The Honolulu Board of Water Supply (BWS) has reviewed the City and County of Honolulu's (City) December 10, 2024 announcement of a potential landfill site located in an area northwest of Wahiawä on agricultural land to the west of Kamehameha Highway, north of Pa'ala'a Uka Püpükea Road (previously referred to as 'Area 3, Site 2' in the Mayor's Landfill Advisory Committee (LAC) June 2022 Final Recommendations Report, and reffered to herein as the 'Proposed Landfill Site').
-While BWS appreciates the difficulties associated with selecting a new landfill site, the position of the Office of the Manager and Chief Engineer (OMCE) on the Proposed Landfill Site has not changed.
-As you know, by letter dated November 15, 2022, I cancinos identified by the Department of Environmental Services (ENV), including the Proposed Landfill Site (Babcock, 2022), because operation of a new landfill at any of these locations may impact the quality and/or quanty of the water resources used or expected to be used as drinking water (Lau, 2022).
+The Honolulu Board of Water Supply (BWS) has reviewed the City and County of Honolulu's (City) December 10, 2024 announcement of a potential landfill site located in an area northwest of Wahiawä on agricultural land to the west of Kamehameha Highway, north of Pa'ala'a Uka Püpükea Road (previously referred to as 'Area 3, Site 2' in the Mayor's Landfill Advisory Committee (LAC) June 2022 Final Recommendations Report, and reffered to herein as the 'Proposed Landfill Site', While BWS appreciates the difficulties associated with selecting a new landfill site, the position of the Office of the Manager and Chief Engineer (OMCE) on the Proposed Landfill Site has not changed.
+As you know, by letter dated November 15, 2022, I carctised my authority as Manager and Chief Engineer to formally disapprove the six landfill locations identified by the Department of Environmental Services (ENV), including the Proposed Landfill Site (Babcock, 2022), because operation of a new landfill at any of these locations may impact the quality and/or quanity of the water resources used or expected to be used as drinking water (Lau, 2022).
 Neither the City nor ENV scught reconsideration of that final decision.